peteroupc/peteroupc.github.io/requestsother.md

 A _pushdown generator_ has a finite set of _states_ and a finite set of _stack symbols_, one of which is called EMPTY, and takes either a fair coin or a coin whose probability of heads is unknown.
 It starts with a given state and its stack starts with EMPTY.
 On each iteration:

 - The automaton flips the coin.
-- Based on the coin flip (HEADS or TAILS), the current state, and the top stack symbol, it moves to a new state (or keeps it unchanged), replaces the top stack symbol with zero, one, or two symbols, and _optionally_ outputs a base-N digit.
+- Based on the coin flip (HEADS or TAILS), the current state, and the top stack symbol, it moves to a new state (or keeps it unchanged), replaces the top stack symbol with zero, one, or two symbols, and _optionally_ gives out a base-N digit.
 Thus, there are three kinds of _transition rules_:
      - (_state_, _flip_, _symbol_) &rarr; (_digit_, _state2_, {_symbol2_}): move to _state2_, write _digit_, replace top stack symbol with same or different one.
      - (_state_, _flip_, _symbol_) &rarr; (_digit_, _state2_, {_symbol2_, _new_}): move to _state2_, write _digit_, replace top stack symbol with _symbol2_, then _push_ a new symbol (_new_) onto the stack.
      - (_state_, _flip_, _symbol_) &rarr; (_digit_, _state2_, {}): move to _state2_, write _digit_, _pop_ the top symbol from the stack.